xaverkapeller/EasyAdapter/README.md

 * **No slow reflection, full performance**: EasyAdapter uses compile time annotation processing to generate performant and efficient view holder implementations for you.
 No performance hit due to reflection at runtime.
 * **Most errors caught at compile time**: EasyAdapter will check for most common errors at compile time and give you useful and detailed error messages.
 * **Generates real debuggable code**: You can view the view holder and view holder factory implementations at any time and debug any error and behaviour.
 No more guessing what went wrong.
+* **Intuitive and easy to use API**: Everything works just like you expect it.
+Any conceivable way to use the annotations is possible and the generated implementations are optimized for your specific use case.
+Should their be some flaw in your logic you will get errors and warnings at compile time.

 # Table of Contents